TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/unicode.rst

 the default handling defined for the codec.
 Default error handling for all built-in codecs is "strict" (:exc:`ValueError` is raised).

 The codecs all use a similar interface.
-Only deviation from the following generic ones are documented for simplicity.
+Only deviation kutoka the following generic ones are documented for simplicity.